-1. Payments by the US government to individual Japanese-Americans or the spouse or parent of an individual of Japanese ancestry and Aleuts who were interned or relocated during WWII.
-This exclusion also includes payments made by the Canadian government to Japanese-Canadians interned or relocated during WWII.
+- 1. Payments by the US government to individual Japanese-Americans or the spouse or parent of an individual of Japanese ancestry and Aleuts who were interned or relocated during WWII.
+This exclusion also includes payments made by the Canadian government to Japanese-Canadians interned or relocated during WWII. - B. These payments are treated as follows: - 1.
+These payments are excluded from income and resources.

-- 1. These payments are excluded from income and resources. - 2.
-Effective July 2004, interest earned on unspent restitution payments is excluded from income.
+2. Effective July 2004, interest earned on unspent restitution payments is excluded from income.